Generator coordinate method for transition-state dynamics in nuclear fission: Examples of GOA Hamiltonians

 As mentioned earlier, very fine mesh spacings often lead to numerical instabilities in the spectroscopic applications of the GCM.
 The usual fix is to make a singular value decomposition of the overlap matrix, throwing out eigenfunctions that have small norms.
 It is instructive to see what happens when the same procedure is applied here.

-Fig. \ref{compare} compares the $4$-state model with the 7-state model truncated to 4 states by eliminate the small-norm vectors.
+Fig. \ref{compare} compares the $4$-state model with the 7-state model truncated to 4 states.
+That is, we diagonalize the norm matrix in the 7-state model and project the Hamiltonian on the basis of the 4 eigenfunctions having the highest eigenvalues of the norm matrix.
 One sees that the resonance positions are rather close and the widths are also very similar.
 There is no obvious benefit from starting out with a larger space.
 Since there is no need to truncate the space for reasons of numerical stability, this aspect of the usual methodology can be dropped.

 We next examine how $T(E)$ depends on the strength of the absorption at the ends of the channel.
 Fig. \ref{Tvsg} shows $T(E)$ for a range of absorption strengths $\gamma$.